pytorch/pytorch/aten/src/ATen/native/README.md

 many backends, like vmap and meta.
 - call `out=` operations.
 These are impossible to handle for vmap and can cause dispatch-to-python objects to lose their subclassing.
-- call operations that do not dispatch.
+- Change the metadata of a Tensor without performing dispatches.
 Examples of these operations are directly accessing the TensorImpl API to modify the sizes/strides/metadata of a Tensor.
 - In the same vein as the last point, `data_ptr` access or `item` access are not allowed.
 These operations do not go through the dispatcher.
 - `copy_` is a marginal case.
 If you're able to rewrite your operation without